Osama446/JavaScriptTraining/README.md

   walk() // will print the reference to the object {name:'Osama', walk:f}
   }

-  using the bind method will return a new function that has the value of [this] is based on the argument passed to the bind method
+  using the bind method will return a new function that has the value of [this] is based on the argument passed to the bind method.

+  Object destructuring:

+  const address ={
+        street:'',
+        city:'',
+        country:''
+    };

+//old way
+    const street = address.street;
+    const city = address.city;
+    const country = address.country;

+//new way
+    const { street, city, country } = address; // we do not need to call all the properties of the object we can choose as needed. const { streeet : st } = address // we can assign aliases to the object variables.

+   Spread operator:
+   const firstList = [1, 2, 3];
+   const secondList = [4, 5 ,6];
+   //old way
+   const combined = firstList.concat(secondList)
+   //new way
+   const combined = [...firstList, ...secondList]